nwanoch/Linux-User-Creation-Script/README.md

 ## Task Description

 The task as a SysOps engineer is to create a bash script called create_users.sh that automates the process of creating user accounts on a Linux system based on input provided in a text file.
 Each line in the input file should specify a username and associated groups delimited by semicolons (user;group1,group2,...).
-The script should handle user and group creation, set up home directories with appropriate permissions, generate random passwords, and log all actions.
+The script handles user and group creation, set up home directories with appropriate permissions, generate random passwords, and log all actions.

 ## Solution Overview